sor/myll/README.md

 ![image](https://user-images.githubusercontent.com/634372/146655353-6066d0ac-cf61-4445-abd3-0b3d0e311900.png)

 # Myll
 IPA: /mʏl/, free from »MyLang«.
-A saner Programming Language that compiles to C++.
+A saner Programming Language that compiles to **C++**.

 Created by Jan Reitz.
 Licence undecided (apparently its open source).

-## Goals
+## Goals of this Programming Language
-Give newcomers an easy onboarding with less bad surprises.
+* Provide newcomers an easy onboarding and fewer bad surprises.

-Give professionals the comfort of known semantics with less repetition and fewer accidents.
+* Provide professionals the comfort of known semantics with less repetition and fewer accidents.

 ## Principles
 1. Don't ask the user to repeat themselves